hhoahi/michael-jackson-tribute-page/README.md

 # michael-jackson-tribute-page
-A Michael Jackson Tribute Page
+This is a Michael Jackson Tribute Page